 The Javelin of Lightning is a javelin that dates back to the early years of the Skydwellers when the Realm of Darkon was still in its infancy.
 The Javelin is a throwing weapon only, and cannot be used for stabbing in melee combat.
-The Javelin, when charged, counts as a black weapon and destroys all shields in a single, connecting hit.
-If the Javelin is thrown and misses its target, it is still charged.
+When thrown, the Javelin counts as a lightning bolt (as per the spell) and cannot be caught or deflected.
+If the Javelin is thrown and misses its target, or strikes in any manner other than a legal javelin hit, it is still charged.
 If the Javelin is thrown and connects with its target, it expels its charge and is considered consumed by the reaction and may not be used as a normal Javelin.
 The Javelin can be recharged by a Mage, in Hades, or at the discretion of an Elder.